EDUCATORS, INFLUENCERS, AND ADVOCATES

-Join The Neurodivergence Research and Education Society to educate, influence, advocate, and help accelerate the understanding and acceptance of neurodivergence worldwide.
+NDIVS Neurodivergence Research and Education is an organization dedicated to accelerating the understanding and acceptance of neurodivergence worldwide.

-Join The Neurodivergence Research and Education Society to educate, influence, advocate, and help accelerate the understanding and acceptance of neurodivergence worldwide.
+NDIVS Neurodivergence Research and Education is an organization dedicated to accelerating the understanding and acceptance of neurodivergence worldwide.

 Coming soon on this topic: A preview of the Education 2.0 conference.